 Person of Mass Destruction: Once all nine demon generals are released, they collectively possess enough power to eventually cover the entire world in darkness.
 Presumably, if Tarakudo were not a floating head, he could do this all by himself.

+Weaksauce Weakness: Onions are essentially kryptonite to the Oni.
+Even the nigh invincible Tarakudo will retreat once the vegetable is thrown in his face.
+However, a human/oni hybrid wearing a mask is immune.
 Surprisingly, onions are not the final ingredient to defeat him for good.
 His true weakness is the significantly rarer hair of a samurai.

 Xanatos Gambit: The Oni generals are released whenever all nine masks are assembled in one place.
 Since Tarakudo is the only one that knows this, whether he gets all the masks, or the J-Team does, he still wins.

 Shen-Du's Elite Mooks in seasons 1 and 2, barring a temporary lapse when a demonically possessed Jade seized control of them.
 Later revealed to originally serve Tarakudo, and to actually come in nine different forms, or "Tribes", of which Shen-Du's Ninjas were only one.